IbrahimAC/CV/README.md

 ## Interests

-I love playing football and playing videogames.
-I love something that challenges me and just spending time with friends in any capacity.
+I love playing football and videogames.
+Things that allow me to keep in touch with amany friends.
+What currently has my attnetion is the games by FROMSOFT known as Dark Souls.
+To put it simply spending time with friends in any capacity, through any of my interests or just chilling.
 Game of thrones was ruined for us all.